aryankumar-dev/bookstore/README.md

 }
 ✅ On successful login, a token is set in an HTTP-only cookie.

-Protected: All /books routes require login.
+All /books routes require login.

 📖 Book Routes